dolphjs/cli_v2/ReadMe.md

 5. `cargo run --bin dolph watch --bun` to start the server in watch mode using bun

 6. `cargo run --bin dolph build` to compile the app to javascript for production

+7. `cargo run --bin dolph watch --bun` to start the server in watch mode using the  bun runtime.